colebrookson/microplastics-daphnia-dynamics/docs/real_time_methods_notes.md

 ### 2021-04-15

 * Need to try rescaling - going to try the way it was suggested by a colleague, just doing it via the prior which, if it works, would be great.
+UPDATE: this didn't work either

+### 2021-04-17

+* Going to re-try just completely replicating the WinBUGS script in Stan and see if I can get that to work